Video of discussion between Jordan and Stephen Hicks concerning Hicks’ book “Explaining Post Modernism”

 What is powerful is teaching people about those different modes of thought, about the sorts of contexts that different modes are usually best used in, and the sorts of dangers one faces and benefits one can gain by using different combinations in different contexts.
 And beyond that, the modes of thought one actually uses must be a matter of personal choice.

-1:05:55 SH “We don’t believe that human beings are capable of getting any sort of objective truth.”
+1:05:55 SH “We don’t believe that human beings are capable (right) of getting any sort of objective truth any more.
+So we are just left with power”

 That view I challenge.